Go Back

 • 6 taro (eddoes) (about 1.6 oz/45 g each)

-• 1 squid (cleaned with the skin and fins intact.
-For instructions on how to prepare squid, please refer to the section above.)
+• 1 squid (cleaned, with skin and fins left intact; about ½ lb/230 g.
+For instructions on how to prepare squid, please refer to the section above titled "How to Clean Squid.")

 • 1 cup water